 Answer: Sometimes you can figure out if you have a stomach virus or food poisoning and sometimes you can't.
 Take the Quiz.

 When you come down with vomiting and/or diarrhea, you often wonder if you caught a stomach bug, or if you just ate something bad.
 The viruses, bacteria, and parasites that cause gastroenteritis are often food borne, so most of the time you did eat something bad.
 In all cases you ate the germ.
 They are considered to be types of food poisoning.
 They are contagious, so food poisoning from them is contagious.
 Spinach contaminated with e.coli, berries contaminated with norovirus, and cantaloupe, sprouts, and peanuts contaminated with salmonella are examples of contagious food poisoning.
 You can also catch these illness directly from other people and it usually takes at least 24 hours after ingestion to get sick.
+(Norovirus can occasionally strike as early as 12 hours after exposure.)
 However, if you have gotten sick (started vomiting) within 8 hours of eating a questionable food item, then you may have regular non-contagious food poisoning.
 Non-contagious food poisoning occurs when you eat some food that has been improperly stored (or sat out too long) and bacteria have grown on it.
 The bacteria produce toxins that make you sick (even if you reheat the food the toxins will still be there).
 Keep reading to learn more about non-contagious food poisoning, see a list of frequently implicated foods, and see the flow chart to help you decide what you have.

 Regular non-contagious food poisoning